Addison Russell: Professional career

-Draft and minor leagues
+Oakland Athletics

 Russell was drafted by the Oakland Athletics with the 11th overall pick of the first round in the 2012 Major League Baseball draft out of Pace High School in Pace, Florida.
 Russell received a $2.625 million signing bonus for signing with the A's instead of attending Auburn.
 He was also the first high school athlete selected by the A's in the first round of the draft since Jeremy Bonderman in 2001.

 Russell started his career with the Arizona League Athletics, where he hit .415/.488/.717 with six home runs and 29 runs batted in in 26 games.
 He was then promoted to the Vermont Lake Monsters and hit .340/.386/.509 with one home run in 13 games.
 He finished the season with the Class-A Burlington Bees, hitting .310/.369/.448 in 16 games.
 Overall, he finished his first season hitting .369/.432/.594 with seven home runs and 45 runs batted in 55 games.
 In 2012, he was named an Oakland MILB.com organization All-Star and an AZL post-season All-Star.

 Prior to the 2013 season, Russell was the Athletics' best prospect according to Baseball America.
 He was also named the best prospect in the Arizona League.
 In 2013, he was named an Oakland MILB.com organization All-Star, a California League (CAL) rookie of the year, a CAL post-season All-Star, and a CAL Futures Game selection.
 Playing for Mesa, he was also named to the AFL All-Prospect Team, and an AFL Rising Star.